ghi-electronics/duelang-website/software/api/bluetooth.md

 - **Bluetooth.SetName(name)** - Sets bluetooth name <br>
 **name:**  Bluetooth name, max characters is 12.
-Default is "DUELink" **Returns:** true = success, false = not success <br>
+Default is "DUELink" <br>
+**Returns:** true = success, false = not success <br>

 - **Bluetooth.SetPinCode(code)** - Sets bluetooth pin code  <br>
 **code:** In "text", has to be 4 characters from 0 to 9.
-Default is "1234" **Returns:** true = success, false = not success <br>
+Default is "1234" <br>
+**Returns:** true = success, false = not success <br>

-The example below will change Bluetooth name to "DUELink00", and change pin code to "5678"
+The example below change Bluetooth name to "DUELink00", and change pin code to "5678"

 ## [Python](#tab/py)
 ```py